Robert William Fisher

-Robert William Fisher (born April 13, 1961) is an American fugitive wanted for allegedly killing his family and blowing up the house in which they lived in Scottsdale, Arizona, on April 10, 2001.
+Robert William Fisher (born April 13, 1961) is an American fugitive who is wanted for the murder of his wife and their two children on the night of April 9–10, 2001, in Scottsdale, Arizona.

 Fisher served in the United States Navy and later worked as a firefighter and in the medical field.
 He married Mary Cooper in 1987, and they had two children, Bobby and Brittney.
 The Fishers had a difficult family life.
-Robert Fisher was described as displaying cruel and controlling conduct towards his family, and on many occasions was reported to have exhibited disturbing and violent behavior.
+Fisher was described as displaying cruel and controlling conduct towards his family and on many occasions was reported to have exhibited disturbing and violent behavior.
 He was unfaithful to his wife at least once.
 His own parents had divorced when Fisher was 15, and this was believed to have played a role in the difficulties that he later experienced.

-On April 10, 2001, the family's home exploded.
+On April 10, 2001, the family's home was destroyed in a gas explosion.
 Inside, Fisher's wife and two children were found dead.
-Their throats had been slit and Mary had been shot in the back of her head.
-Robert Fisher, along with Mary's car, was absent.
+Their throats had been slit, and Mary had been shot in the back of her head.
+Fisher was absent, along with Mary's car.
 Police named him as their only suspect in the killings.
 On April 20, Mary's car was discovered in a forest near Young, Arizona.
 Fisher's ultimate fate is unknown.
 On June 29, 2002, he was named by the FBI as the 475th fugitive to be placed on its Ten Most Wanted list.
 On November 3, 2021, Fisher was removed from the FBI's Most Wanted Fugitives List.
-Despite his removal from the Top Ten List, Fisher remains a wanted fugitive.
+As of 2026, Fisher remains a wanted fugitive.